ddinu/observable/README.rst

 Observable: Generic observable objects for C++
 ==============================================

-Did you ever needed to implement the observer pattern and didn't have an easy way to do it?
-This is for those times.
+If you want to write code in a reactive style or just implemnt the observer pattern, this is for you.

 Quick start
 -----------